The Areopagus Address, Acts 17.

 This man is none other than Jesus Christ, who died for our sins, in accordance with Scripture, was buried, and on the third day raised from the dead, again in fulfilment of Scripture, and appeared to many witnesses (1 Cor 15:3-8).

-Only one who was both fully God and fully man could covenantally represent humankind to God on the cross, while also representing God to humanity, demonstrating God’s unfailing justice in penalising man’s lawlessness and his immeasurable love in paying that penalty vicariously (Latin vicarius ‘substitute’).
-Not only this, but through his bodily death and resurrection, those who place their trust in Jesus, as God’s payment for sin (i.e. ethical transgression of God’s righteous standard), are: (1) legally acquitted from the penalty of sin, which is death, receiving instead the free gift of everlasting life and declared righteous as a gift through faith (Rom 3:21-28; 5:9); (2) covenantally restored to God in a new humanity in Christ (Rom 5:12-20); and (3) supernaturally empowered, through the sending of the Holy Spirit, to live in ethical obedience to Jesus as Lord (Rom 8:1-11).
+Only one who was both fully God and fully man could covenantally represent humankind to God, while also representing God to humanity.
+Thus, demonstrating God’s unfailing justice in penalising man’s lawlessness and his immeasurable love in paying that penalty vicariously (Latin vicarius ‘substitute’).
+Not only this, but through his bodily death and resurrection, those who place their trust in Jesus, as God’s payment for sin (i.e. ethical transgression of God’s righteous standard), are: (1) legally acquitted from the penalty of sin, which is death, receiving instead the free gift of everlasting life and declared righteous as a gift through faith (Rom 3:21-28; 5:9; Eph 2:8-9); (2) covenantally restored to God in a new humanity in Christ (Rom 5:12-20); and (3) supernaturally empowered by the Holy Spirit to live in ethical obedience to Jesus as Lord (Rom 8:1-11).

-These facts were passed on to Paul through a tradition (1 Cor 15:3-8), which critical scholarship dates from within 2-3 years of the event.
+These facts were transmitted to Paul through a tradition (1 Cor 15:3-8), which critical scholarship dates from within 2-3 years of the event (i.e. Christ’s death and resurrection).
 In terms of the standards of historiography this is quite exceptional as, for example, the earliest biography of Alexander the Great dates centuries after his death.
 Not only this, Paul’s first letter to the Corinthians was written a mere 20 years after the event (AD 53-57).
-Additionally, ensuring the reliability and accuracy of the New Testament, over 5,000 papyrus Greek manuscripts are extant, in addition to later Medieval Latin manuscripts as well as other languages.
+Additionally, ensuring the reliability and accuracy of the New Testament, over 5,000 of the earliest Greek manuscripts are extant, in addition to later Medieval Latin manuscripts as well as other languages.
 This makes it by far the most reliable document of Greco-Roman antiquity.
 The historicity of the life, death, and resurrection of Christ is well attested.

 How do we respond to these facts?